 With Milan as its capital, it is no surprise that visitors flock in their millions to Lombardy each year.
 But beyond the fashion favorite, plenty more must-visit places in the Lombardy region of Italy are crying out to be visited.

 There are countless things to do in this region; admiring sunken castles in picturesque lakes, visiting violin workshops in historic cities, being amazed at the art and architecture of Mantua – Lombardy really packs a punch for visitors.

 We believe Emilia Romagna easily matches the attractions of more celebrated Tuscany and Lombardy and offers temptingly affordable options for eating out and accommodation.
 It is the Milan to Rome By Train trip best-kept secret in our opinion but also Rome to Milan by train!
 Jump off at this station and go exploring!

 There are so many things to do in Bologna when traveling from Milan to Rome with Trenitalia Trains.
 We recommend this as one of the top spots to consider jumping off at.
 Climb medieval towers, book fun food tours.
 If you want to stay a little longer this makes a great base for exploring other attractions in the region.

-Less than a 30 minute ride on the high speed train from Venice, Padua is too often disregarded from the majority of visitors.
+Less than a 30-minute ride on the high-speed train from Venice, Padua is too often disregarded by the majority of visitors.
 Yet, it makes for a great day trip from Venice, offering a glimpse into the rich history of a city that once was a powerful Commune.

 Milan To Rome & Rome To Milan Train Times